Pediatric Ophthalmologist: Eye Examinations for Children and Babies

 What symptoms should parents look out for?
 In older children, the symptoms seem obvious, but in younger children, not so much…

-Indeed, it's the hardest with the youngest.
+Indeed, it's the hardest for the youngest.
 A child won't say they have poor eyesight.
 Children, especially young ones, are primarily interested in what's within arm's reach, where their parents, toys, etc. It's important to watch out for squinting, rubbing, and poor eye positioning (when a child looks straight ahead without tilting their head).
 In older children, it's important to be alert for frequent headaches, fatigue during school activities (e.g., reading and writing), squinting, redness, or tearing.
 All of these symptoms should be discussed with an ophthalmologist.

 It's good for an ophthalmologist to quickly diagnose a defect or more serious eye disease.
 What does a children's eye examination involve?